xjlin0/attendees32/README.md

   - [ ] Junior
   - [ ] Data
 - [ ] Audit log/history/vision of data
-  - [ ] find library and install: django-pghistory maybe
+  - [ ] find library and install: maybe django-pghistory with AggregateEvent
   - [ ] each model level version
   - [ ] document aggregation level version
 - [x] [New repo] upgrade to Django 3.2LTS for support of DEFAULT_AUTO_FIELD